IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

 * If an option includes spaces surround it with " "

-* On Windows at least, on the command line it is necessary to put " around values that include ", < or > and then double any " within a string.
+* On Windows at least, on the command line it is necessary to put " around values that include space, ", < or > and then double any " within a string.
 So a query like State="New" has to be entered as "State=""New""", or dcterms:identifier<23 has to be entered as "dcterms:identifier<23"

+* On Windows at least, if for example a title that you're searching for includes an embedded double-quote " then you have to escape each with a backslash \.
+Because of the way the Windows commandline works, this means you have to replace each embedded " with \\"".
+For example to query for a title `A "specification"` you have to put `"dcterms:title=""A \\""specification\\"""""`

 * The query specified with the '-q' option supports extended OSLC query syntax, described below - in particular this adds syntactic support for referencing definition names, user names and folder names, and also allows combining results from two or more OSLC queries using set union (denoted by ||) and intersection (denoted by &&).